-One ecommerce study project that sales will exceed $4.878 billion by 2021.
-Innovations in digital and ecommerce technology have transformed how people shop and equipped retailers with new tools for retail digital marketing their products and services.
+One eCommerce study project that sales will exceed $4.878 billion by 2021.
+Innovations in digital and eCommerce technology have transformed how people shop and equipped retailers with new tools for retail digital marketing their products and services.
 The number of mobile phone users is expected to reach 4.78 billion by 2020 due to the ever-increasing popularity of smartphones which will continue to fuel the growth of e-commerce.
 As a result, online retailers are adopting more advanced technology such as Accelerated Mobile Pages and Progressive Web Applications, to deliver faster, richer mobile experiences.

-While nearly two thirds (65%) of survey respondents report they use mobile apps to access exclusive deals and offers, Clutch advises that businesses should do more such as creating apps that build a sense of community and facilitate ease of browsing.
+While nearly two-thirds (65%) of survey respondents report they use mobile apps to access exclusive deals and offers, Clutch advises that businesses should do more such as creating apps that build a sense of community and facilitate ease of browsing.

 What’s important to keep in mind is making purchases is not the primary reason people use shopping apps.
 Up to 71% of shoppers use apps for price comparisons – including the 22% that check prices while in a physical store.
-Given these stats, Clutch says its essential for brick and mortar stores to integrate in-app and in-store experiences.
+Given these stats, Clutch says it’s essential for brick and mortar stores to integrate in-app and in-store experiences.

 Why does it matter?
 It’s simple.
 Mobile users are more likely to prefer using mobile devices instead of laptops or desktop computers.
 In fact, 62% of mobile users say they use apps to make purchases.
-It’s critical for businesses to monitor and adapt to ecommerce trends to maintain or increase their competition position and provide the most robust shopping experience – online and offline.
+It’s critical for businesses to monitor and adapt to eCommerce trends to maintain or increase their competitive position and provide the most robust shopping experience – online and offline.
 To learn more about the top mCommerce trends for 2019, read this article to make sure your apps are enabling the best possible customer experience.

 One emerging trend is for eCommerce companies to provide enhanced levels of service by integrating chatbots.
 The majority of users expect and want to use this method to chat with their favorite brands.
 Chatbots are available 24/7 and don’t require their own support team.